signet-framework/case-study/pages/design-decisions/provider-verification.md

 #### Generate Unit Tests from the Specification

-The first was to to **generate unit tests automatically** from the OpenAPI Specification; the provider is verified if they pass the generated unit tests.
+The first was to *generate unit tests automatically* from the OpenAPI Specification; the provider is verified if they pass the generated unit tests.
-The main advantage of this approach is its convenience in a new codebase, as it automates the process of writing unit tests for the specification.
+The main advantage of this approach is its convenience in a new codebase, as it automates the process of writing some of the provider’s unit tests.

 However, the code-invasive nature of this approach entails a few downsides.
 First, integrating our feature with existing testing frameworks would be problematic, as it would require developing individual support for each framework.
-Second, we would also need a way to ensure synchronization between unit tests and specifications, otherwise developers can modify the unit tests in a way that inaccurately tests the specification.
+Second, we would also need a way to ensure synchronization between unit tests and specifications, otherwise developers can unintentionally modify the unit tests in a way that inaccurately tests the specification.

-Considering these issues, we decided that providing support for this feature would be outside the current scope of Signet.
+Considering these issues, we decided that supporting this approach would be outside the current scope of Signet.

 #### Generate OpenAPI Specification from Code

-A second approach that we considered involves **generating an additional OpenAPI Specification** directly from the provider code.
+A second approach that we considered involves *generating an additional OpenAPI specification* directly from the provider code.
-We could then compare the generated specification with the published one to ensure compatibility.
+We could then compare the generated specification with the published one to verify the provider’s implementation.

-While this approach is well-suited for an existing codebase, the implementation would be complicated because tools for specification generation tend to be tightly coupled to server frameworks.
+While this approach is well-suited for an existing codebase, the implementation would be complicated because tools for API spec generation tend to be tightly coupled to server frameworks.
 As such, this approach would also require implementing individual support for each framework, which we considered impractical.